vijaidjearam/blog/_posts/2025-01-21-glpi-agent.md

 ## MacOS

-The installer integrates its native, although reduced but recent, version of Perl including recent OpenSSL support.

-Get the latest .pkg package from our releases page or the nightly build page.
+Get the latest .pkg package from the [releases page](https://github.com/glpi-project/glpi-agent/releases)

 After installing it, you'll have to configure the agent to your needs by creating a dedicated .cfg file under the /Applications/GLPI-Agent/etc/conf.d folder.